ImperialCollegeLondon/unit_testing_Cpp/_episodes/l4_04_parameterized_tests.md

 In this output, there are two things worth noting:-

-1. As expected, we are now running two tests as compared to just one in case of a for loop.
+1. As expected, we are now running two tests as compared to just one in the case of a `for` loop.
 2. The test name `NetBonusIsCorrectForDifferentYears/EmployeeTestParameterised.NetBonusIsCorrectForDifferentYears/0` is a combination of the following:-
     - A Prefix `NetBonusIsCorrectForDifferentYears` coming from INSTANTIATE_TEST_SUITE_P.
     - Parameterised class name `EmployeeTestParameterised` coming from the first argument of `TEST_P` macro.
     - Test name `NetBonusIsCorrectForDifferentYears` coming from the second argument of `TEST_P` macro.
     - Finally, the iteration number.

 With this parameterised test, we were able to solve the issues that we were discussing above.
 However, in doing so, we changed the test fixture and converted it to use `TEST_P` macro.
 Our previous tests based on `TEST_F` macro will not work anymore as it has been replaced.
-The important question is: What shall we do so that we can still keep all our useful tests from test fixtures while still being able to add parameterised test.
-The solution is to combine test fixture with parameterised test and the next subsection explains that.
+The important question is: What shall we do so that we can still keep all our useful tests from test fixtures while still being able to add parameterised test?
+The solution is to combine test fixtures with parameterised tests and the next subsection explains that.

 ## 3. Parameterised test based on test fixture